 In addition to the store, Castolon includes the oldest known adobe structure in Big Bend National Park (the Alvino House), another store building (Old Castolon), and numerous adobe ruins.
 For more information visit the Castolon page.

-In the early 1900s this historic site was the location of a candelilla wax manufacturing operation and accompanying village.
+In the early 1900s Glenn Spring was the location of a candelilla wax manufacturing operation and accompanying village.
 It also became a military outpost after a violent nighttime raid in 1916.